comountainclimber/comountainclimber.github.io/_posts/2016-3-25-Hello-World.md

 title: Creating a blog using Jekyll and GitHub pages is super easy!
 ---

-<a href="https://www.github.com" > GitHub </a> is really sweet.
+<a target="blank" href="https://www.github.com" > GitHub </a> is really sweet.
 Using Github Pages you can deploy a blog for free exremely quickly and easily and best of all you do not need to use the command line (unless you want to) or have any previous HTML/CSS/JS experience (having some wont hurt).

 To get a blog up and running there are a few simple steps you need to follow: